No. 1310 Flight RAF: History

 It was again formed in southern Iraq to provide helicopter support to the British-commanded division based in the area and operated from a Main Operating Base at Basra Airport, and from a Forward Operating Base in Al Amarah on Operation Telic.
 It was stood down in April 2005 and replaced by 1419 Flt.

 From 2005 to 2006, 1310 Flight operated Chinooks in Afghanistan's Helmand Province for Operation Herrick and Kandahar Province supporting the International Security Assistance Force (ISAF) on Operation Toral.
 The Chinook's role in Afghanistan included air assault, forward operating base resupply, and casualty evacuation.

 The flight had eight Chinooks under its control.
 In November 2014 five of these were returned to the United Kingdom and the three remaining were moved to Kabul to support the personnel training the Afghan Armed Forces.

 Three Chinooks were based in Kabul until March 2015 and were replaced by Puma HC.2s.

 From 2016-late 2017, 1310 Flight consisted of two Chinook HC.4s based in the Falkland Islands.

 In 2018, three Chinooks and up to 100 support personnel were deployed to Mali in support of Operation Newcombe.

 The operation ended in November 2022 and all British Armed Forces personnel withdrew from Mali.

-During July 2025 Boeing Chinook HC5s were noted operating from RAF Akrotiri in Akrotiri and Dhekelia supporting Greek efforts to contain wildfires.
+After the retirement of the RAF Puma HC.2s of 84 Squadron, a Chinook detachment of three aircraft was stood up at RAF Akrotiri to fulfill the sovereign base area treaty requirements to maintain an aerial firefighting capability.

+In July 2025, 1310 Flight supported Cypriot efforts to contain the Island's largest wildfiressince 1974 over an intense two day period.